HASwitchPlate/openHASP-docs/docs/design/styling.md

 # Styling Properties

 You can adjust the appearance of objects by changing the foreground, background and/or border color of each object.
-Some objects allow for more complex syling, effectively changing its appearance or its sub-components.
+Some objects allow for more complex syling, effectively changing their appearance or their sub-components.

+If objects are children of other objects (they have the [parentid][7] property set), property inheritance takes place.

+!!!
+Inheritance
+    Some properties (typically that are related to text and opacity) can be inherited from the parent object's styles.
+Inheritance is applied only if the given property is not set in the object's styles (even in default state).
+In this case, if the property is inheritable, the property's value will be searched in the parents too until an object specifies a value for the property.
+The parents will use their own state to detemine the value.
+So if a button is pressed, and the text color comes from here, the pressed text color will be used. ([source][8]{target=_blank})

 ## General